ImperialCollegeLondon/RCDS-Further-Websites/docs/tutorial.md

 Notice that herbivores dominate this ranking — large body size means large food intake, regardless of diet type.

+---

 ## Step 6: Compare food ratios

 Raw intake doesn't tell the full story.
-A 56-tonne Brachiosaurus eating 400 kg/day is actually eating a smaller proportion of its body weight than a 15 kg Velociraptor eating just 2 kg/day.
+A 56-tonne Brachiosaurus eating 400 kg/day is actually eating a smaller *proportion* of its body weight than a 15 kg Velociraptor eating just 2 kg/day.

 Let's compare using `food_ratio()`: